cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

     <em>“With great size (of parameters) comes great power (of AI).”</em>
 </aside>

-1. **Model's complexity.** Research evidence that at some point after GPT-3's 175 billion parameters some magic happens and the text-based models get incredibly powerful.[^4] The size of ML models, measured by the number of parameters (i.e., the number of computed weights between artificial neurons' connections), has increased exponentially in the last few years.
+1. **Model's complexity.** The size of ML models, measured by the number of parameters (i.e., the number of computed weights between artificial neurons' connections), has increased exponentially in the last few years.
 This has been possible thanks to the availability of more powerful hardware, such as [dedicated NVIDIA GPUs](https://www.nvidia.com/en-us/data-center/h100/), and the development of more efficient training algorithms, such as the [Adam's](https://arxiv.org/abs/1412.6980) stochastic optimization and [attention mechanisms](https://arxiv.org/abs/1706.03762), which efficiently computes adaptive learning rates for each parameter, improving the back-propagation technique.
+Research shows that at some point after GPT-3's 175 billion parameters some magic happens and the text-based models get incredibly powerful.[^4]
-2. **Training size.** Researchers discovered that LLMs capabilities increase significantly when augmenting the size of the training dataset.[^3] In the case of [Generative Pre-trained Transformer](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) (GPT) models, they are presumably trained on the whole internet's public data.
+2. **Training size.** Researchers also discovered that LLMs capabilities increase significantly when augmenting the size of the training dataset.[^3] In the case of [Generative Pre-trained Transformer](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) (GPT) models, they are presumably trained on the whole internet's public data.
 This includes the whole Stack Overflow's Q/A database, GitHub's entire codebase of ~~public~~ open-source projects, frameworks and APIs, all sources of technical documentation, and overall all the code that has ever been published on public websites.
 3. **Human feedback.** Research has shown that AI's capabilities improve exponentially when the system is able to interact with humans.
 AI models fine-tuned with human feedback via [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) (RL) perform better than previous models with a larger training size.[^2] Today's ChatGPT models are instructed and refined continuously by human experts and users in general.
 First, with a set of labeler-written prompts, and second, with the user's prompts submitted through the OpenAI's API directly.

 <aside class="quote">